 Overcoming the Data Security Challenges in the Cloud

 Recent predictions have suggested that the global cloud market will grow to more than $190 billion by the end of 2020.
-With the continuous upsurge in cloud computing services, most businesses have joined the cloud bandwagon.
+With the continuous upsurge in cloud computing consulting services, most businesses have joined the cloud bandwagon.
 From storage to data analytics, the cloud is bringing down IT costs while providing businesses more agility, scalability and faster time-to-market.
 However, this increasing cloud adoption calls for strong mitigation of security breaches and risks hovering over the cloud.

 Any such event that can lead to unauthorized access of device, data, network, services or application by circumventing the security mechanisms.
 When a person or application illegally tries to enter a confidential IT perimeter, this is where a security breach occurs.
-For secured data storage and better IT infrastructure, migrating to cloud is a must today.

 Whether data destruction, disclosure or alteration is done deliberately or unintentionally, it is very essential to protect data from any such event.
 Data security on the cloud is required to protect your data against unauthorized access.
 It includes the establishment of administrative controls and logical control and setting up organizational standards, physical security and safeguarding techniques to prevent malicious activities.